PennyLaneAI/qml/README.md

 will now be available in `_build/html`.
 Open `_build/html/index.html` to browse the built site locally.

-Note that the above command may take some time, as all tutorials and implementations will be executed and built!
+Note that the above command may take some time, as all demos will be executed and built!
 Once built, only _modified_ tutorials will be re-executed/re-built.

-Alternatively, you may run `make html-norun` to build the website _without_ executing tutorials/implementations.
+Alternatively, you may run `make html-norun` to build the website _without_ executing tutorials.

 ## Support